Photocatalysis

 Plasmonic photocatalyst design and implementation

 Our lab was one of the first to report and explain the mechanisms behind the use of plasmonic metal nanoparticles (Ag, Au, and Cu) as a driver for photocatalytic enhancement on both semiconductors and directly on plasmonic metals.
-The unique dielectric properties of plasmonic metal nanoparticles allow them to focus incoming electromagnetic radiation (i.e. light) directly onto the surface of catalyst particles, where chemical transformations occur.
-By doing so, these catalysts are able to efficiently convert visible light into chemical energy that can be used to drive chemical reactions.
-Experimentally our group has used plasmonic metal nanoparticles to enhance reaction rates and selectivities for industrially important reactions.
-We are now working on new catalysts that combine multiple metals to broaden the applications of plasmonic catalysts.
-We have also coupled plasmonic metals with semiconducters in photoelectrochemical systems to improve the efficiency of processes such as hydrogen evolution.
+The unique dielectric properties of plasmonic metal nanoparticles allow them to focus incoming electromagnetic radiation (i.e. light) directly onto reactants adsorbed on the surface, thereby facilitating chemical transformations.
+Our group has experimentally demonstrated the utility of plasmonic nanoparticles in enhancing the rate and selectivity of industral reactions, and has analyzed the energy flow in plasmonic systems to further our understanding of plasmonic catalysis.
+We are now working on engineering hybrid plasmonic nanoparticles to broaden the applications of plasmonic catalysts.

 Selected publications